fi-muni/PA165/tasks/FAQ.md

 ### Maven build fails with "... invalid target 8..."
 * Check if you have Java 8 installed and evt. registered in NetBeans - Toools -> Java Platforms

+### Tips
+* Read the tasks from the master branch, not from the branches of seminars.

 # Seminar 04